What if you can’t pay your deductible?

 Don’t Fix Everything

-- This is the simplest and most effective solution to getting your car back on the road without paying your deductible.
-Your insurance company is required to issue payment for the full amount of the repair, but you still get to choose how that money is spent, and what does and does not get fixed.
+This is the simplest and most effective solution to getting your car back on the road without paying your deductible.
+Your insurance company is required to issue payment for the full amount of the repair, but your insurance provider doesn’t choose where you get them done.
+You still get to choose how that money is spent, and what does and does not get fixed.

 Maximize the Claim Payment